yaoyao-liu/minimal-light/README.md

 ├── README_zh_Hans.md            #  the readme file (Simplified Chinese)
 ├── README_zh_Hant.md            #  the readme file (Traditional Chinese)
 ├── _config.yml                  #  the Jekyll configuration file, including some options of the page
-├── index.md                     #  the content of the index page, using Markdown └── minimal-light.gemspec        #  another RubyGems related file
+└── index.md                     #  the content of the index page, using Markdown
 ```

 ## Usage